The decision to rent or mortgage your first home as a doctor, or any high-income earner, is a sticky one.

 All of a sudden, you may be shifting money earmarked for your debt payments or your retirement plan to support your home purchase.
 Don’t sacrifice your future financial freedom for a house.
 You will be able to find beautiful places to live without needing to do this, even in higher cost of living areas.

-So far, we have renting at 3 points and buying at 0
+So far, we have rent at 3 points and mortgage or buy at 0

 I’ll spare the suspense…my overall recommendation for new physician grads becoming an attending is to rent, not buy your first home.